ouster-lidar/ouster-ros/docs/migration-guide.rst

 ===================================
 Migrating from 20220608 to 20220826
 ===================================
-The ``20220826`` release brought several improvements to the **ouster-ros**, however, these improvements included several breaking changes.
+The ``20220826`` release brought several improvements to the **ouster-ros** driver, however, these improvements brought also several breaking changes.
 This guide summarizes these change and how to mitigate each one.

 Launch Files: